 So, the full proof of Beal's Conjecture is obtained owing to Fermat's method of infinite descent (see above).
 Materials and methods of this research are described in detail in the previous sections of the article.
 One should draw special attention to constructing chains of proportions (8), which lead to the basic equality of partitions (12).
-This equality is founded on the one-to-one correspondence described by Lemma and establishes isomorphism between partitions in two terms and partitions in three terms for each chain of proportions, i.e., for each pair of whole numbers $x_0$ , $y_0$ .
-It should be noticed that these partitions have specific geometrical view being partitions of n-dimensional cubes into smaller n-dimensional cubes, so they are not linear sections of segments representing whole powers $z^n$ , $x_0^n$ , $y_0^n$ , $x^n$ , $y^n$ on the 2-dimensional lattice of right-angled numbers.
-Thus partitions in (12) are equal similar partitions of n-dimensional cubes when one of the parts of the two-termed partition is divided in two parts with help of $x_0$ , $y_0$ in n-dimensional arithmetical space.
+This equality is founded on the one-to-one correspondence described by Lemma and establishes isomorphism between partitions in two terms and partitions in three terms for each pair of whole numbers x_0 , y_0 .
+Indeed, partitions (12) are simultaneously one and the same partition in two terms similar to that defined by Pythagorean equation $z^2 = x_0^2 + y_0^2$.
+It should be noticed that these partitions have specific geometrical view being partitions of n-dimensional cubes into smaller n-dimensional cubes, so they are not linear sections of segments representing whole powers z^n , x_0^n , y_0^n , x^n , y^n on a line with improper topological structure.
+Thus partitions in (12) are equal similar partitions of n-dimensional cubes when one of the parts of the two-termed partition is divided in two parts with help of x_0 , y_0 in n-dimensional arithmetical space.